janScheible/pocketsaw/README.md

 [adding-uses-workflow]: adding-uses-workflow.gif "Adding of uses relations"
 [pocketsaw-package-group-structure]: adding-uses-workflow-all-uses.png "Pocketsaw package group structure"
+[angular-tour-of-heroes-dependencies]: angular-tour-of-heroes-dependencies.png "Angular Tour of Heros Dependencies"

 # Pocketsaw

 Compile time sub-module system, aimed at package group dependency organization within a Maven project resp.
-Java 9 module.
+Java 9 module (and even more, see for example [Using Pocketsaw in an Angular project](#using-pocketsaw-in-an-angular-project)).

 ## Motivation